theislab/sfaira/docs/adding_datasets.rst

     The streamlined `.h5ad` files from phase 5 are validated according to a specific set of rules (a schema).

     6a-docker.
-        In the following command, replace FN with the file name of the `.h5ad` file to test, and replace `SCHEMA` with the target data schema.
+        In the following command, replace FN with the file name of the `.h5ad` file to test (just the filename, not the full path here), and replace `SCHEMA` with the target data schema.
+The h5ad file must be placed in the `sfaira_data` directory you specified when starting the container.

         .. code-block::

-            sfaira validate-h5ad --h5ad FN --schema SCHEMA
+            sfaira validate-h5ad --h5ad /root/sfaira_data/FN --schema SCHEMA
         ..
     6a-conda.
-        In the following command, replace FN with the file name of the `.h5ad` file to test, and replace `SCHEMA` with the target data schema.
+        In the following command, replace FN with ful path of the `.h5ad` file to test, and replace `SCHEMA` with the target data schema.
         .. code-block::